P1-Ro/nipg/README.md

        sudo ln -s /opt/nipg/nginx_example/proxy.conf /etc/nginx/
     ```

-4. Start service and enable it on boot
+4. Start service
     ```
-   systemctl start nipg && systemctl enable nipg
+   systemctl start nipg
    ```
-   If service is already running and you want to force generation use `systemctl reload nipg`
+   If you want to reload nginx configuration and re-generate index page run `systemctl start nipg`

 ## Configuration
-For this generator to function properly your nginx needs to be setup in specific but easy way
+For this generator to function properly your nginx needs to be setup in specific but easy way (done automatically with install script)

 1. Include following line in `default` configuration of nginx
     ```